 Benchmarking for attitude towards IT change

-The attitude towards the pace of change in IT is another important factor that determines how an organization will approach and adopt change.
-How the employees or management in an organization acknowledge and address the rapid change in IT?
-Does the organization simply try to overlook the changes in IT adoption around it and continue the way it has been functioning for ages?
+The attitude towards the pace of change in IT is another important factor that determines how an organization will approach and adapt to change.
+How do employees or management in an organization acknowledge and address the rapid pace of change in IT?
+Does the organization simply try to overlook IT adoption issues and continue the way it has been functioning for ages?
 These are some very critical questions that need to be answered.

 Compare the statistics you get in your organization in response to these questions with those of some other successful IT-driven organizations to see if there is a need for a massive change in mindset and culture.